Gedeon-m-gedus/Image_Processing/README.md

 # Image_Processing
-This repository contains notebook for common image processing operations
+This repository contains notebook for common image processing operations using OpenCV

 1. Basic image operations on image
 2. Arthimetic operations on image